lockbox/shard-archived/README.md

-# struct.foo
+# shard-archived

-Program analysis library, initially created to help find concurrency bugs, but the idea works well for generic program analysis tasks, current poc is simple ROP gadget finding.
+Program analysis library, initially messed around with this idea because I needed help find concurrency bugs, then turned into something to use for ctf.
+The idea works well for generic program analysis tasks, current poc is simple gadget finding (the default baked in stuff should get you things with jumps + stack updates) on any target that you can load + dump from ghidra, (including non-public architectures).
+There's no architecture specific code in here iirc unlike basically every other ropgadget tool, so it's worked for some real fun things just as effectively as the normie ctf targets.

+Binary is runnable in the `main.zig`, used with the pinned zig compiler it should yell at you until you provide the right arguments a la `zig build run -- -h` etc.

+This is effectively EoL and I'm working on something much less clunky to use that still retains all the fun parts of doing program analysis / database development in a language with Zig's `std.MultiArrayList`, and other general niceties that make data oriented + concurrent programming *fun*.

 Requirements:
 - bfd + zstd in system libs